jodymgustafson/stack-vm/readme.md

 ### Strings
 Strings are defined using double quotes.

-    pushs "This is a string"
+    push "This is a string"

 ### Comments
 Anything on a line after a hash # is ignored.